Detoxify: A framework for abusive text transformation using LLMs: Results

-We first evaluate how effectively two selected LLMs identify abusive content in user reviews, which is essential for maintaining healthy online environments.
-Table \ref{tab:accuracy_part4} provides a comparative analysis of the abusive word detection performance of Gemini and Groq, across 22 batches of the IIT dataset.
-We observe that Gemini generally reports higher abusive word counts compared to Groq in most batches and it also obtains a higher mean count.
-We note that Gemini had a higher F1 and IoU score than Groq \ref{tab:compare-metrics}
+We first evaluate how effectively two selected LLMs identify abusive content in a given dataset.
+Table \ref{tab:accuracy_part4} provides a comparative analysis of the abusive word detection performance of Gemini and Groq, across 22 batches of the IIT-abuse dataset.
+We observe that Gemini generally reports higher abusive word counts compared to Groq in most batches, and it also obtains a higher mean count.
+We note that Gemini had a higher F1 and IoU score than Groq, as shown in Table \ref{tab:compare-metrics}

-We next evaluate the performance of two LLMs, Gemini and Groq, for abuse classification of user reviews.
-Each model was used to classify reviews into abusive (label=1) and non-abusive (label=0) categories.
-The dataset consisted of 550 reviews.
-It was processed in 22 batches of 25 reviews each due to LLM API (Application Programming Interface) constraints.
-In particular, there was trouble with rate limitations using Gemini's API.
+We further evaluate the performance of two LLMs, Gemini and Groq, on abuse in user reviews, with each model used to classify reviews as abusive (label=1) or non-abusive (label=0).
+We note that the detection of abusive text in this case is essentially a binary classification problem.
+The dataset consisted of 550 reviews, and was randomly divided into 22 batches of 25 reviews.
+This was also done to have fine-grained details using single error metrics on different segments of the data to provide a more comprehensive analysis.

 Table \ref{tab:accuracy_part4} presents the results where the mean accuracy achieved by the Gemini model is 81.5 percent.
 We examined the accuracy of each batch of 25 reviews to better understand the performance.
 The results indicated some variability in performance across different batches, as shown in Figure \ref{fig:batchwise}.
 The majority of batches achieved an accuracy of 80 percent, with some batches exceeding this baseline.